pulibrary/rdss-handbook/onboarding.md

 ### 1. Set up AWS account
 1. Go to [https://princeton.edu/aws](https://princeton.edu/aws) and log in with Princeton credentials.
 2. From the "Services" menu, select "IAM".
-Create a new user, with AWS credential type "Access Key".
+(You might need to search for IAM in the search bar.)
+Under the "User" menu, create a new user.
+Use any user name you prefer, as long as it would be clear to your team mates that this name is associated with you.
+Choose AWS credential type "Access Key".
 Add the new account to the group `rdss`.
 3. Record the Access Key ID and the Secret access key you'll get on the `Success` screen.
 You will need to add these to your local user profile when you set up AWS command line access.

 ### 2. Install and configure aws cli
 1. Install the aws cli: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
-2. Configure it using the Access key ID and Secret Access key attached to your account
+2. Configure it using the Access key ID and Secret Access key attached to your account.
+Do this by running `aws configure` or following instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).
+  * Use default region `us-east-1`
+  * Use default format `json`
 3. You will also need to install jq: `brew install jq` (assuming you use homebrew)

 ### 3. Test whether it worked